The Barbershop

-The Barbershop is an 1894 American short narrative film directed by William K.L.
+The Barbershop is an 1894 American short narrative silent film directed by William K.L.
 Dickson and William Heise.
 It was produced by the Edison Manufacturing Company at the Black Maria Studio, in West Orange, New Jersey.
-The film was one of the first created for the Kinetoscope.
+The film was created for the Kinetoscope.

+Barber Shop is the first (industrial) film in cinema history.
+It was the number one of ten films from the first Kinetoscope Parlor.

 Plot

 In a barbershop, a barber gives a man an incredibly fast shave as two other men sit on each side of the chair.